DomDevs2000/React-NextJS-Personal-Website/projects/game-lib.md

 tags: 'Javascript,Full-Stack,NodeJs,SQL'
 ---
 View This Project In [GitHub](https://github.com/DomDevs2000/GameLib)

-# Why I made this project
+## What is this project?
 In this project, I created a video game library in which users can search for their favourite games, developers, genres or platforms.

-I created this using Vanilla JS, NodeJS with ExpressJS for the backend, PassportJS for the user authentication, and SQL for database storage.
-Users can use the login/signup button to create an account or login to an existing account, and then create their own wishlists of games by marking each game as "Played, Playing or "Want To Play".
+## Why I made this project
+ I created this site using Vanilla JS, the styling was created with standard CSS through pug template engine that was being served from the back end, which itself was created with Node & Express.
+The app fetches data from a 3rd-party API called [RAWG](https://rawg.io/apidocs).
+Once the data has been fetched,  I used pug/jade templates to render the data in the DOM.

+# To do for the future / work in progress
+In the future i would like users to be able to create an account and add games to their wishlist and mark each game as "Currently playing", "Played" or "Want to play".